stratosphereips/StratosphereLinuxIPS/docs/P2P.md

 To enable it, change ```use_p2p=no``` to ```use_p2p=yes``` in ```slips.conf```

+P2P is only available when running slips in you local network using an interface. (with -i <interface>)

 ## Project sections

 The project is built into Slips as a module and uses Redis for communication.
 Integration with Slips